 Glaucoma can be divided roughly into two main categories, “open angle” and “closed angle” glaucoma.
 Angle closure can appear suddenly and is often painful.
 Visual loss can progress quickly but the discomfort often leads patients to seek medical attention before permanent damage occurs.
 Open angle, chronic glaucoma tends to progress more slowly and the patient may not notice that they have lost vision until the disease has progressed significantly.

-There are rarely any symptoms in the early stages of the disease so regular eye checks by qualified professionals are important.
-Ophthalmologists and optometrists will diagnose glaucoma on the basis of intraocular pressure, visual field tests and optic nerve head appearance.
-Patients will sometimes notice patchy loss of peripheral vision or reduced clarity of colors and these people may benefit from a review by an eye specialist.
+There are rarely any symptoms in the early stages of the disease so regular eye exams by qualified professionals are important.
+Ophthalmologists and optometrists diagnose glaucoma on the basis of intraocular pressure, visual field tests and optic nerve head appearance.
 Call 321-727-2020 to schedule an eye exam or to discuss your risk factors for glaucoma.